MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ### Configure dynamic connection strings

 Each instance of the web app will use a different method to connect to the SQL database.
-The app in Azure uses the private IP address of the SQL Server virtual machine (VM), and the app in Azure Stack Hub uses the public IP address of the SQL Server VM.
+The app in Azure uses the private IP address of the SQL Server VM and the app in Azure Stack Hub uses the public IP address of the SQL Server VM.

 > [!Note]
-> On an Azure Stack Hub Integrated System, the public IP address shouldn't be internet-routable.
-On an Azure Stack Development Kit (ASDK), the public IP address isn't routable outside the ASDK.
+> On an Azure Stack Hub integrated system, the public IP address shouldn't be internet-routable.
+On an ASDK, the public IP address isn't routable outside the ASDK.

 You can use App Service environment variables to pass a different connection string to each instance of the app.